malramsay64/personal_site/content/post/ideas/Compiling_LaTeX_on_Travis.md

 	mkdir -p $@
 ```

+This build process runs `tectonic` once with the `--keep-intermediates` option to generate the
+intermediate files.
+I then check for the presence of a `.bcf` file, which is the file `biber` uses
+to to it's thing.
+Tectonic is then run afterwards, which runs the compilation step as many times as
+it needs to finalise the output.
+The final step is copying the output PDF from the build directory
+to the local working directory.

-If you want to continue using your standard latex build tool locally which in my case is `latexmk`,
+If you want to continue using your standard LaTeX build tool locally (in my case this is `latexmk`),
-you can check whether the `TRAVIS` environment variable is defined as in the example below.
+you can check whether the `TRAVIS` environment variable is defined enabling separate build
+processes as in the example compilation step below.

 ```makefile
 %.pdf: %.tex | $(build_dir)